harrytruman/network-config/roles/README.md

 When adding new roles, it’s suggested that you name them in a manner that will allow you to quickly determine playbook functions.
 A good naming standard will allow you to make dynamic calls to your playbooks and roles.

+A few things I recommend.
+First, use lowercase everything; camelcase will cause frustration.
+Second, the only special characters you should use are dashes (`-`) and underscores (`_`).
+Finally, it doesn't matter whether you use `.yaml` or `.yml`, but for sanity's sake, keep it consistent.

 Here’s what Red Hat recommends for Ansible role naming standards.
 Galaxy roles can not have dashes in them if you are using `ansible-galaxy` to pull them.

 ```